shubham360-tech/Store-Data-Analysis-Project/README.md

 ---

-# 🛍️ Vrinda Store Data Analysis Project (MS Excel Dashboard) 📊
+# 🛍️ Store Data Analysis Project (MS Excel Dashboard) 📊

-This project presents a comprehensive sales and customer behavior analysis for the Vrinda Store, with all data cleaning, analysis, and the final interactive dashboard developed entirely within **MS Excel**.
+This project presents a comprehensive sales and customer behavior analysis for the Store, with all data cleaning, analysis, and the final interactive dashboard developed entirely within **MS Excel**.

 ---